ujjainimukherjee/TodoList/README.md

 ## Improvements

-Features I couldn't complete but can be improved
+Features I couldn't complete but can be added

 * Add error handling on the UI side and also on node side
 * Finish all unit testing
 * When the list loads, show the 'done' items at the top
-* Ability to choose all the items together and delete
+* Ability to select all the items together for completion or deletion
+* User login